Chapter 14: Section 72 application for revocation

 The amendments have been referred to an examiner who has expressed the following prima facie view

-If however there are no or only minor objections or there is a reasonable element of doubt, the Deputy Director should report accordingly and inform Litigation Section that in the circumstances no action on the amendments is necessary at this stage.
+If however there are no or only minor objections or there is a reasonable element of doubt, the Deputy Director should report accordingly and inform Tribunal Section that in the circumstances no action on the amendments is necessary at this stage.

 When conditional or unconditional amendments have been submitted either in a counter-statement or at any later stage, the hearing officer will give directions under Rule 75(2) as to whether the amendments will need to be advertised for opposition.
 If the hearing officer wishes the amendments to be advertised, the opposition period is two weeks.